ManimCommunity/manim/docs/source/installation/mac.rst

 First, you need to install Homebrew.
 Homebrew is a package manager similar to ``apt`` or ``pacman`` on linux that allows you to install packages easily.
-If it is not installed, please install it with this command (for Apple Silicon useres, please read first the tip):
+If it is not installed, please install it with this command (for Apple Silicon useres, please read the tip first):

 .. code-block:: bash